DYK-Team/Parabolic_reflector/README.md

   Customization:

-    Adaptable for various reflector sizes and materials such as cardboard, plywood, or composites.
+    Adaptable for various reflector sizes and materials.

     Easy-to-follow assembly and installation steps for use in attic spaces.